Why should I pursue an LL.M. in Immigration and Naturalization Law?

 Let’s face it: Immigration reform is simply HOT.
 It is one of the most disputed public policy issues facing our country.
 A heated national debate over immigration reform has spanned for multiple years, with no end in sight.
 Immigration and naturalization law and policy responds to a number of complex, competing demands and interests that touch on contested conceptions of national identity, class and socioeconomic status, and other related issues.

-Immigration and naturalization law has proven to be a field of increasing importance, as practiced by a significant percentage of our TMSL graduates.
+Immigration and naturalization law have proven to be a field of increasing importance, and is an area of law practiced by a significant percentage of our TMSL graduates.
 As significant economic, social and other disparities continue to exist, and in many cases, increase among the states and around this nation, so will the need for lawyers with in-depth knowledge of immigration and naturalization law.

 Why should I pursue my LL.M. at Thurgood Marshall School of Law?

 $16,581.84* tuition and fees (in-state students only) for intensive 24 credit hour program.